 Here They Come!

 The parade was late getting started, because it took the buses carrying the Seahawks longer than expected to reach the city from the team's headquarters in Renton.
 Finally, around noon, the procession began to roll.
 Team staff members and politicians rode in buses.
 The players were mostly atop "Ducks," World War II amphibious landing crafts converted into touring vehicles.
-Owner Paul Allen (b.
-1954), head coach Pete Carroll (b.
+Owner Paul Allen (1953-2018), head coach Pete Carroll (b.
 1951), and general manager John Schneider (b.
 1971) rode in open-topped military Humvees.

 One of the first vehicles, a Duck holding the team's cheerleaders, had an unexpected crowd-pleaser.
 Media-shy running back Marshawn Lynch (b.
 1986) was perched on the hood of the Duck, wearing a knit cap and partial ski mask, tossing his favorite game-day snack, Skittles candies, into the crowd.